Gonçalo Ribeiro Telles: Academic and professional career

-He began his professional life in the services of the Lisbon City Council, while teaching at ISA, becoming a disciple of Francisco Caldeira Cabral, pioneer of landscape architecture in Portugal.
-With this professor, he will publish the book A Árvore in Portugal, a reference work on tree species existing in our country.
+He began his professional life in the services of the Lisbon City Council immediately after finishing his studies.
+Ribeiro Telles started teaching at the Higher Institute of Agronomy (ISA) in 1963, as a disciple of Francisco Caldeira Cabral, the pioneer of landscape architecture in Portugal.
+Together with Caldeira Cabral, they published in 1960, the first edition of "A Árvore in Portugal", a reference work on tree species existing in our country.

-In the Lisbon Chamber he joined, from 1951 to 1953, the Division of forestation and Gardening, passing in 1955 the landscape architect of the Office of Urbanisation Studies of cml, directed by the engineer Guimarães Lobato, where he remained until 1960.
+In the Lisbon City Council Ribeiro Telles worked at the Division of Arborisation and Gardening (1951–55) until he assumed the role of Landscape Architect in the Office of Urbanisation Studies (directed by the engineer Guimarães Lobato) in 1955, and remained until 1960.

 From 1971 to 1974 he also directed, as a landscape architect, the Biophysical planning and Green Spaces Sector of the Housing Development Fund.

-The most striking project of his career is probably the garden of the Calouste Gulbenkian Foundation, which he signed with António Viana Barreto and[5] which earned him, ex aequo, the Valmor Prize of 1975.
+The most recognized project of his career is the Calouste Gulbenkian Foundation's garden, which he signed with António Viana Barreto and which earned him, ex aequo, the Valmor Prize of 1975.

 Also in the capital, it is worth mentioning the set of projects that conceived, between 1998 and 2002, at the request of the City Council, the main and secondary green structures of the Metropolitan Area of Lisbon, and which are now in different stages of implementation: the Alcântara Valley and Radial de Benfica, the Chelas Valley, the Peripheral Park, the Monsanto Green Corridor and the Integration into the Main Green Structure of Lisbon of the Eastern and Western Riverside Zone.

-Among his other projects, it is also worth noting the public space of the Estacas District, in Alvalade; the gardens of the Chapel of St. Jerome in Restelo; the vegetation cover of the hill of The Castle of St. George the Amália Rodrigues Garden, next to Eduardo VII Park, designed in 1996.
+Among his other projects, it is also worth noting the public space of the Estacas District, in Alvalade; the gardens of the Chapel of St. Jerome in Restelo; the vegetation cover of the hill of The Castle of St. George; the Amália Rodrigues Garden, next to Eduardo VII Park, designed in 1996.

 As a guest full professor, he taught at the University of Évora, where he created in the 1990s his degrees in Landscape Architecture and Biophysical Engineering.

 In April 2013 he was awarded the Sir Geoffrey Jellicoe Prize, the most important international distinction in landscape architecture.